 Generally, written permission must be obtained from a student before releasing personally identifiable information from education records.
 Students can provide written permission by submitting the Authorization to Release Confidential Information form.
-Or, if they wish to restrict the release of information the can complete the Restriction of the Release of Directory Information form.
+Or, if they wish to restrict the release of information they can complete the Restriction of the Release of Directory Information form.

 However, there are a number of exceptions to FERPA’s prohibition against non-consensual disclosure.
 One exception is of information designated as directory information.
 Other exceptions are provided to allow for the reasonable and practical workings of an educational institution.
 The most common exceptions are: